Boosting Transferability in Vision-Language Attacks via Diversification along the Intersection Region of Adversarial Trajectory: Experiments

 Additionally, we employ the RefCOCO+ \cite{yu2016modeling} dataset to assess the Visual Grounding task.
 RefCOCO+ is a dataset containing 141,564 referring expressions for 50,000 objects within 19,992 MSCOCO images.
 This dataset serves the purpose of evaluating grounding models by focusing on the localization of objects described through natural language.
 For another Vision-and-Language task, Image Captioning, we leverage the MSCOCO dataset as well.

 \textbf{Adversarial Attack Settings.} In our study, we adopt adversarial attack settings of SGA \cite{lu2023setlevel} to ensure a fair comparison.
-Specially, we leverage BERT-Attack \cite{li2020bertattack} to craft adversarial texts.
-The perturbation bound $\xi_{t}$ is set as 1 (See Figure \ref{fig:Flickr_visualization}) and length of word list $W=10$.
+Specifically, we leverage BERT-Attack \cite{li2020bertattack} to craft adversarial texts.
+The perturbation bound $\xi_{t}$ is set as 1 and length of word list $W=10$.
 PGD \cite{madry2017towards} is employed to get adversarial images and the perturbation bound, denoted as $\xi_{v}$, is set as 8/255.
 Additionally, iteration steps $T $ is set as 10 and each step size $\alpha = 2/255$.
 Furthermore, when randomly sampling from the intersection region of adversarial trajectory, we set the number of samples to 5.
 When generating adversarial texts, we set the three parameters $\lambda,\mu,\nu$ in Equation \ref{eq:text-deviate} to 0.6, 0.2, and 0.2 respectively.
 The values chosen for these adjustable parameters can be found in Section \ref{sec:optimal}.

-\textbf{Evaluation Metrics.} The primary evaluation metric for assessing adversarial transferability is the Attack Success Rate (ASR).
-ASR represents the percentage of successful attacks among the total number of adversarial examples generated.
-A higher ASR indicates increased effectiveness and transferability of the adversarial attack.
+\textbf{Evaluation Metrics.} The key metric for adversarial transferability is the Attack Success Rate (ASR), which measures the percentage of successful attacks among all generated adversarial examples.
+A higher ASR indicates more effective and transferable attacks.